Intro-to-SE-Lab-Fall-21-Section-2/Group_3/README.md

 We have decided to use the Python along with the Django Web Framework.
 We are undecided about what services or tools we will use to implement our SMTP and IMAP interfaces.

+Users will need the ability to login, edit and send emails, and check the contents of their inbox.